Sternal Precautions in Occupational Therapy: Learn the Basics

 Since this is still such a new protocol, however, many cardiac surgeons have yet to adopt it.
 Because of this, you will need to ensure your patients’ surgeon has approved the KMIT protocol before you teach it to your patients.

 Additional Resources For Your Patients

 I hope this post helps clear up any questions you might have had about working with sternal precautions in your occupational therapy practice!
 Utilizing these tips and strategies, working with post-cardiac surgery patients will become a breeze.

 Would you add anything to this article?
+Have you been using any new or different strategies?
 Please let us know in the comments below!

 This post was originally published on October 9, 2016 and last updated on October 24, 2023.